As an Amazon Associate we may earn from qualifying purchases when you buy through links on our site.

 An amplifier is an AC-powered device that applies electric current to your antenna coaxial cable to boost your TV signal and improve reception under certain conditions, and it functions for various antenna types.

-For example, if your antenna is located indoors and is weakened due to the walls of your home, an amplifier strengthens the signal you receive and can increase your reception quality.
+For example, if your TV antenna is located indoors and is weakened due to the walls of your home, a TV antenna amplifier works as a signal booster and can increase your reception quality.

-But are amplifiers the magic bullet for all reception issues?
+But are TV antenna amplifiers the magic bullet for all reception issues?

-I’ve personally found that an amplifier has improved my TV reception by increasing the number of available channels.
+I’ve personally found that a TV antenna amplifier has improved my TV reception by increasing the number of available channels.

 By some estimates, a properly installed amplifier can help you get up to 10-20% more channels.

 But they won’t work in all circumstances, and may even hinder your reception in some cases.

 Below, I’m going to describe where and when it makes sense to use an amplifier, as well as situations when you shouldn’t.